Are you constantly scratching your head?

 Tea tree oil has potent natural anti-inflammation, antibacterial, and antifungal properties.

-As such, it is great for treating skin problems causing scabs on scalp.
+As such, it is great for treating skin problems causing scabs.

 This oil has moisturizing properties that promote healing.